 You prefer a guide: If you want to learn the stories behind the tiles and towers, a tuk-tuk tour or walking tour provides much more context than exploring alone.

-Cruise lines offer a wide range of shore excursions from Lisbon Port, including guided city tours, visits to Belém, and day trips to Sintra or Cascais.
+Cruise lines offer a wide range of shore excursions from theort, including guided city tours, visits to Belém, and day trips to Sintra or Cascais.
 Since transport, entry fees, and guides are included, these tours are very convenient.
 So, you’re paying for a set plan with less to organize.

-Lisbon is one of the easiest ports in Europe to explore on your own, which can help you save money.
+This is a very easy port to explore on your own, which can help you save money.
 Once you step off the ship, many top sights are already within reach.
 In fact, areas like Alfama, Praça do Comércio, and even several viewpoints can be explored in a single day without needing a tour.

 For nearby exploring: Going on your own works especially well.
 You’ll have the flexibility to wander the historic streets, stop for viewpoints, and enjoy local cafés at your own pace.